vkirch/100-days-of-code/log.md

 **Today's Progress**:   The good news is that the landing page looks decent but of course it's still not what I want it to be.... yet.
 I'll keep trying tomorrow :)

 **Thoughts:** I think I'll dedicate another day or two but after that I have to move on to the next project.

+### Day 17: September 11, 2018

+**Today's Progress**:   Finished the landing page!

+**Thoughts:** Not quite what I was hoping it would look like but I needed to move on.
+Regardless, I'm happy with the end result.

+### Day 18: September 12, 2018

+**Today's Progress**: Now working on the technical document project.
+Got a good chunk done.

+**Thoughts:** Happy so far with the rate at which I'm getting this project done.
+Struggling with the layout again.
+It looks like I need to debug my code cause in theory everything should be working...